Historical Halloween Costumes

-Historical clothing, broad topic, huh?
+Historical clothing is a broad topic, huh?
 People have been wearing clothes since we shed that monkey fur.
-We've come a long way since the palm fronds of old.
+We've come a long way since the palm fronds of Adam and Eve.
 Although, sometimes it feels like we've come full circle when it comes to simplicity.
-Until the turn of the last century, clothing seemed to get more elaborate, but somewhere along the line our attitudes about pomp and flair changed.
-With a few exceptions (thank you, Alexander McQueen) clothing before the age of the machine was much more interesting than today's wardrobe.
+Until the turn of the last century, clothing seemed to get more elaborate, but somewhere along the line, our attitudes about pomp and flair changed.
+With a few exceptions (thank you, Alexander McQueen), clothing before the age of the machine was much more interesting than today's wardrobe.
 There's a reason we still love wearing Renaissance festival costumes.
 Those historical dresses embraced different lush materials, complicated pleating, and layers of lace.
 Even the somber colonial costumes had a sense of flair (in the most puritan sense).
 You don't see people walking around with buckles on their hats these days, do you?
 So, below is just a sampling of our very broad selection of historical costumes.
 We think it will give you some big ideas on how to engage with history in a new and fun way.

 Sherlock Holmes Costume

 As much a beloved character now as he was in the Victorian era, Holmes’ genius for deducing the truth from minute details would come in handy in our modern era.
 He could figure out who ate the last piece of pizza that you had been saving for an after-work snack!
 His iconic overcoat and deerstalker hat were needed for those drizzly, foggy nights, tracking down clues on the London streets.
 His slick look beats a plastic poncho and is a great option for Halloween, a murder mystery party, or even an extra special book club get together.
 Just don’t forget to bring along his trusty pipe for those sullen moments of pondering.